105: The Corpse Vanishes

 Oliver Burgess Meredith (1907-1997) was a notable American actor.
 His best-known role was as Mickey “Mick” Goldmill, Rocky Balboa’s trainer in the series of Rocky movies starring Sylvester Stallone.

-An imitation of Vidal Sassoon, a British hairstylist who created influential hairstyles in the 1960s and developed hair care products that were sold by Procter & Gamble beginning in the early 1980s.
+An imitation of Vidal Sassoon, a British hairstylist who brought back the bob in the 1960s and developed hair care products that were sold by Procter & Gamble beginning in the early 1980s.
 He often appeared in ads for his products.

 [Imitating Lugosi.]
 That felt great.
 Now I clean up with a little Lava ... –Real lava.

 Lava soap is a heavy-duty hand cleaner originally developed by the Waltke Company in 1893.
 Currently, it’s manufactured by WD-40.
-Lava contains ground pumice to act as an abrasive in cleaning the skin.
+The soap contains ground pumice to act as an abrasive in cleaning the skin.

-“Carry Me Back to Old Virginny” was written by African-American minstrel James Bland in 1878 and is about a former slave who struggles in the post-Civil War economy.
-It was Virginia’s state song until 1997, when it was retired because the lyrics were deemed offensive (well, they do include the word “darkie,” after all).
+“Carry Me Back to Old Virginny” was written by African-American musician James Bland in 1878 and is about a former slave who struggles in the post-Civil War economy.
+It was Virginia’s state song until 1997, when it was retired because the lyrics were deemed offensive (specifically, the word “darkey”).

 This was no boating accident.